What's Really in Packaged Egg Whites?

 Before you go stocking up on only whites, though, consider what you're missing out on by omitting the yellow.
 "A whole egg is a very nutrient-rich food—[it's full of] vitamin D, choline and iodine, most of which is found in the yolk," says Lemein.
 "Using a whole egg means more micronutrients, but also some cholesterol and saturated fat, though neither of which are in high enough quantities to be concerned about."

 When to Use Packaged Egg Whites

-When it comes to deciding which form of egg to use, "it really depends on what else is going on in the meal and what purpose the egg is serving," Lemein says.
+When it comes to deciding which form of egg to use, "it really depends on what else is going on in the meal and what purpose the egg is serving," explains Lemein.
 "In simple baking, it's really just used as a binder; while in more complex recipes, like a cake, you would probably want the entire egg to avoid messing with the end product's crumb or texture."

 So yes, packaged egg whites are healthy and come in handy for many purposes.
 Check the label to be sure that egg whites are all that's in that carton, and enjoy a convenient, healthy dose of protein in whatever you decide to use them in.